Presidents’ Day Rally in Newport

 Register to Vote

-Are you ready to vote in November?
+Are you ready to vote in May?
 Have you registered in Oregon yet?
-Tuesday, October 15th is the last day to register to vote for the Nov.
-5th General Election (Presidential Election).
 If you’re not sure whether you’re registered to vote, or just want to make sure your registration is still active, you can easily check your voter status at the Oregon Secretary of State’s My Vote* website.
 Click on the blue “Go to My Vote” button, you’ll be asked to prove you’re not a robot, then asked to enter your first name, last name, and date of birth.
 Click the “submit” button and you’ll be able to see your current voter status.
 Most people are automatically registered to vote when they apply for an Oregon driver’s license or other photo ID at the DMV.
 However, if you’re not registered, you can pick up Oregon State voter registration forms at the library.
 Look for the large red, white, and blue “VOTE” poster just past the front desk.
 The form will ask you for your basic contact information, then for your Oregon Driver’s License Number, or your Social Security Number, or, if you have neither, you’ll be asked to attach a copy of an acceptable alternate form of identification from the list on the form.
 Once you fill out the form, you simply have to mail it or deliver it to the County Clerk’s office in Newport.
-To be valid for this year’s Presidential election, your form must be postmarked no later than Tuesday, October 15th.
 In Oregon, you can also register to vote online.
 Simply visit the Online Voter Registration Page on the Secretary of State’s website** and click on the blue “Register to Vote Now” button.
 You’ll be asked two qualifying yes/no questions (Are you a U.S. citizen? and Are you at least 16 years of age?), then taken to the registration page after you click the blue “continue” button.
 Simply fill out the requested information, submit, and you’re registered to vote!
-Online voter registration must be completed by 11:59 p.m. on Tuesday, October 15th in order to be eligible to vote in this year’s Presidential election.
 Voting is one of the most important activities you can take part in as a U.S. citizen.
 Make sure you’re registered, and if not, please register today!
 And then remember to VOTE! https://sos.oregon.gov/voting/Pages/myvote.aspx?lang=en https://sos.oregon.gov/voting/Pages/registration.aspx?lang=en |

 Voting Information